 - Place numbers 1-10 in order.

 - Say which number is 1 more or one less than a given number (1-20).

 - Begin to use vocabulary involved with numbers and counting forward and back.

 Along with number knowledge children also need to be able to:

-- Name and recognise 2d and 3d shapes.
+- Name and recognise 2d shapes.

 - Describe the position of themselves using words such as ‘next to’ and ‘behind’.

 - Order items based on their height, length, weight or capacity.

 - Use objects to create patterns and build models.

 - Use vocabulary related to time and money.

 We love singing our counting songs here are some links to some so you can sing them at home: